-Rosh Pina – the mother of the Galilee settlements
+Rosh Pina – known as the mother of the Galilee settlements

-The town of Rosh Pina is located on the slopes of Mount Canaan, on a rounded hill beside Rosh Pina River.
-Rosh Pina River boasts three flowing springs that flow along the river channel in the winter months.
-Beside the river there are groves of ancient olive trees, almond trees, fig trees and raspberry bushes.
-Rosh Pina River is a unique nature reserve of pastoral tranquility.
-Up Rosh Pina River, an hour’s walk along an ancient route, lies the capital of the Galilee – the city of Safed.
+The town of Rosh Pina is located on the slopes of Mount Canaan, on a rounded hill beside the Rosh Pina stream.
+The stream boasts three springs whose waters flow along the river channel in the winter months.
+Beside the stream there are groves of ancient olive, almond and fig trees and also raspberry bushes.
+Rosh Pina's stream is a unique nature reserve of pastoral tranquility.
+An hour’s walk away, along an ancient route next to the stream, lies the capital of the Galilee – the city of Safed.

-Safed, one of Judaism’s four holy cities, was the residence of a large Jewish community, both Ashkenazi and Sephardic, which settled in the city for many generations.
+Safed, one of Judaism’s four holy cities, has been the home of a large Jewish community, both Ashkenazi and Sephardic, for many generations.

-The Jewish residents of Safed were very familiar with the Arab village of Jauna, on the banks of Rosh Pina River.
-As long ago as 1840, after the Damascus Blood Libel, a few Jewish families who escaped from the Syrian capital found sanctuary in Jauna and lived among the village Arabs.
+The Jewish residents of Safed were very familiar with the Arab village of Jauneh, on the banks of the Rosh Pina's stream.
+As long ago as 1840, after the Damascus Blood Libel, a few Jewish families who escaped from the Syrian capital found sanctuary in Jauneh and lived among the village Arabs.

-But they were unable to make a success of their new endeavor, and, regretfully, they returned to Safed.
-Two families remained there, and are still living there.
+Unfortunately they were unable to make a success of their new endeavor, and, regretfully, they returned to Safed.
+Two families remained and are still living here.

 The streets of Old Rosh Pina are paved with cobblestones, with houses over a century old, alongside lofty trees that bear the memory of the old days.